HechenMountain/stringy-gpds/README.md

 - Phys.Rev.Lett.
 125 (2020) 26, 262001 • e-Print: 2008.10573 [hep-lat]
 - Phys.Rev.D 77 (2008) 094502 • e-Print: 0705.4295 [hep-lat]

-Please cite the original authors if you use these data in scientific work.

 These files are provided **for reproducibility purposes only**.
-The maintainer of this package claim **no ownership** of the original data.
+The maintainer of this package claims **no ownership** of the original data.
+Please cite the original authors if you use this data in scientific work.

 ## 🐛 Issues & Support